Colts' Anthony Richardson: Still not practicing

-Richardson was listed as a non-participant in Wednesday's walk-through, so the QB's absence from Thursday's session puts the focus on what he's able to do Friday in terms of his availability for Sunday's season finale against the Jaguars.
-If Richardson is unavailable versus Jacksonville, Joe Flacco would presumably draw the Week 18 start for the 7-9 Colts.
+Richardson was also listed as a non-participant Wednesday and Thursday, so it doesn't seem likely he'll be available for Sunday's season finale against the Jaguars.
+If that's the case, Joe Flacco would be in line to start at QB for the Colts for the second straight game.

 More News